Yes—hell, yes—we’re ready for some football. And we’re ready to do it in one of downtown San Diego best sports bars.

 Address: 715 J Street

-Knotty Barrell
+Knotty Barrel

 The front bar is mid-sized, airy and connects to a street patio—but there’s also a side brewery and a furniture-filled back patio for gridiron viewing.
 What game gets priority status and sound?
 Fuhgeddaboudit!
 The Giants stand above all others here.